Rick-Phoenix/sketch/docs/src/custom_templating.md

 {{#include ../../sketch/tests/custom_templates/custom_templates.toml:config}}
 ```

-## Rendering templates

-Templates can be rendered as a group, or individually.
+Templates can also be defined in groups, which can be rendered all at once starting from the same root_dir.

 This is how groups are defined:

 ```toml
 {{#include ../../sketch/tests/custom_templates/custom_templates.toml:preset}}
 ```

+The output paths defined in the command or in the preset will be joined to the `root_dir` setting.

 When we run the command